 Substitutions and Variations:

-- Sunflower oil: you need a flavourless oil with a high smoke point, vegetable oil would also work.
+Sunflower oil: you need a flavourless oil with a high smoke point, vegetable or rapeseed (canola) oil would also work.

-- Cinnamon: you can use mixed spice or add some citrus zest (lemon or orange work well) to the sugar instead.
+Cinnamon: Add mixed spice or some citrus zest (lemon or orange work well) to the sugar instead.

 Here's how to make these simple Sfingi Doughnuts:

 These are really simple to make, here is a step by step guide to show you the steps a little bit better.
-The full recipe is also below.
+The full recipe is also at the bottom of the page.

 ONE: Add the ricotta, eggs, vanilla to a bowl.
 Mix together.